-The government relies heavily on income tax to raise revenue, but one of its great weaknesses is that it is easily subject to evasion by unscrupulous operators.
+The government relies heavily on income tax to raise revenue, but one of the great weaknesses of income tax is that it is easily subject to evasion by unscrupulous operators.
 This costs the exchequer countless billions in lost revenue, which of course has to be made good by the honest taxpayer.
-There is also a thriving legal tax avoidance industry in which highly paid lawyers and accountants devote their time advising us how to be ‘tax efficient’; in other words how to avoid paying our taxes.
+There is also a thriving legal tax-avoidance industry in which lawyers and accountants devote their time advising us how to be tax-efficient; in other words how to avoid paying our taxes.
 All of this depends on the obscurity and ambiguity of the existing tax systems.
-LVT is a system that is clear and obvious to all and would eliminate this unproductive activity, which represents an enormous waste of a human resource that could otherwise be employed to some useful purpose.
+LVT is a system that would be clear and obvious to all and would eliminate this unproductive activity, which represents an enormous waste of a human resource that could otherwise be employed to some useful purpose.

-Tax in whatever form, has never been popular.
-It is usually seen as an evil; an unwelcome burden to be borne with resentment and avoided wherever possible.
-But in an enlightened society the payment of tax would be seen not only as a good, but also as a privilege; in being able to contribute to the well-being of society.
-It isn’t tax that is the problem; it is the type of tax and the means by which it is applied.
+Taxes, in whatever form, have never been popular.
+They are usually seen as an unwelcome burden to be borne with resentment and avoided wherever possible.
+But in an enlightened society the payment of tax would be seen not only as a good but also as a privilege, in being able to contribute to the wellbeing of society.
+It isn’t tax itself that is the problem; it is the type of tax and the means by which it is applied.

 (2) Roland O’Regan, Rating in New Zealand, 1973, Baranduin Publishers Ltd. Waiuiomata, New Zealand, p.179.

 (3) Institute for Government, “Local government…’ item 3.